My mdb file cannot be opened. With your software, I am able to fix it again.

 - Click “Options” tab.

-- Make sure the “Recover deleted tables” option is checked if you want to recover deleted tables.
+- Check “Recover deleted tables” to recover deleted tables.

-- Make sure the “Recover deleted records” option is checked if you want to recover deleted records.
+- Check “Recover deleted records” to recover deleted records.

 - Re-repair the corrupt Access database.